rfatolahzade/Minikube/README.md

 #copy minikube config file:
 scp admin@192.168.1.209:~/.kube/config /.kube
 ```
-Change the server,certificate-authority,client-certificate and client-key lines inner config file to use the host ip and the port we just opened:
-You config file will be similar as:
+Change the server,certificate-authority,client-certificate and client-key lines inner config file to use the host ip and the port we just opened,Your config file will be similar as:
 ```bash
 cat <<EOF > ~/.kube/config
 apiVersion: v1